Skip To Main Content

 Yes, you can appeal an admission decision by submitting the Admission Appeal form.

-After you submit your application, you can check your status in your Student myUTSA Account account.
+After you submit your application, you can check your status in your myUTSA Admissions portal.
 See directions on how to check your status here.

 Learn more about all of our 100% online programs here.